Training and Education Information Submitted by the Training and Education Committee

 Content Subject to Change or Event Cancellation

-Introduction to Handguns, ($20).
-9:00AM to Noon - This program gives you the opportunity to receive formal training in handguns and establishes a solid base for continued skill development.
+The "Pistol First Steps "(Introduction to Handguns)($20) Classroom and Bay 2, 9AM-1PM Class gives you the opportunity to receive formal training in handguns and establishes a solid base for continued skill development.
 Your class fee includes eye and ear protection, targets, printed materials and all range support.
 We will furnish free of charge handguns and ammunition if you do not want to use your own or if you have not yet made a choice.
 Should you wish, you may bring your personal handgun (we will teach you to use it).
 Please contact us to ensure we have ammunition in your caliber if you bring your personal handgun, of bring your own ammunition.

-Open Shooting / General Marksmanship Clinic, ($5).
+Open shooting of handguns and .22LR rifles, ($5).
 Bay 1, 9:00AM to 1:00PM - Handguns and .22LR Rifles only due to noise.
 This is an open clinic to improve your marksmanship skills, or just plink, chronograph your loads, or just check out your new loads performance.
 We will have instructors, Safety Officers and subject matter experts on hand, to give you some help if needed.
 We may have to limit time on the firing line to 30 minute sessions if we get a large participation though.
 First come first served.
 Hearing and Eye Protection is required and may be available on the range (you are encouraged to have your own).
 All firearms must be cased or in a holster or rug prior to entering the range.